tijmen/cosmosage/README.md

 The project includes the following files, as well as some more helper files.

-1. `cosmosage.ipynb`: This notebook contains the main code for fine-tuning the language model on cosmology-specific datasets.
+1. `cosmosage.ipynb`: This notebook walks through a several-step process for fine-tuning the language model on cosmology-specific datasets.
 It goes through steps for data collection, preprocessing, model training, and evaluation.

-2. `textbooks.ipynb`: This notebook is used for processing and preparing the dataset extracted from public-domain astro-related textbooks.
-The data is cleaned and saved in JSON format for further use.
-See the notebook for more details.
+2. `extract_textbooks.ipynb`: This notebook is an example of how to use `extract_textbooks.py` to extract next-token prediction training data for fine-tuning a base model.
+It extracts text from astro-related textbooks.
+This data is then cleaned and saved in JSON format for further use.

-3. `arxiv.py`: Adapted from Karpathy's excellent `arxiv-sanity-lite`, this is used to interface with the arXiv API.
+3. `arxiv.py`: Helper file adapted from Karpathy's excellent `arxiv-sanity-lite`, this is used to interface with the arXiv API.

-4. `fine_tune.py`: methods for interacting with `pytorch` and doing the actual deep learning
+4. `fine_tune.py`: This contains the actual `pytorch` training loop.

 ## Syntax, Code Style, Tools Used